 translations/po/<lang>.po; the <lang> keyword will automatically be replaced by the appropriate target language file format.
 The expression should not start with a forward slash, and should be surrounded by single quotes.

 - language_mapping: If you use language codes other than the standard ISO ones (ISO 639-1, ISO 639-2 or ISO 639-3), the integration lets you set up custom one-to-one language mappings.
 You'll just need to add a language_mapping section to the YAML configuration file.

 The REMOTE_CODE is the language code supported by Transifex.
 And the LOCAL_CODE is your language code.

 The configuration follows a YAML syntax, and users can define a list of individual files or use regular expressions to match multiple files at once.
-Illustrated examples can be found in the sections to follow.
+Illustrated examples can be found below: